byayushdas/SmartHealthMonitor/README.md

 - CJMCU-GUVA-S12SD (UV Voltage & UV Index)<br />
 - GY-GPSV3 NEO-M8N (GPS)<br />
 Upload the file "esp32.ino" in the ESP32 using Arduino IDE.<br />
-Import the file "node-red-flow.json" to the Node-Red and Deploy it.<br />
+Import the file "node-red-flow.json" to the Node-Red and Deploy it.<br>
 - The Data from the Sensors is received from MQTT Mosquitto Public Server and saved in a CSV File.<br />
 - The AI Prediction Model is based on the Data of the CSV File.<br />